anxhuang/iOS_Project/README.md

 * Invite other member into the group with a 2 mins-expired code to keep the safety
 * All the infos are realtime-update, even if off-line modify may auto-update when the device get back online
 * Customize the color theme for each group
 * Provide notification timer for each task

+## Emojeweled
+** A Bejeweled-like Game build in MVVM with Unit Tests**
+* Have fun with Emoji!